 - Do not drive for at least 6 weeks or until your healthcare provider says it is okay.

-- Do not play tennis, golf, or ski until your healthcare provider says it is okay.
-These activities and contact sports can loosen your knee implant.
+- Do not play contact sports, tennis, golf, or ski until your healthcare provider says it is okay.
+These activities can loosen your knee implant.